The Easybeats: "She's So Fine", Easy and It's 2 Easy

 Although "For My Woman" gained them some attention, the band felt they needed a more up-tempo song to break through commercially.
-Their next single, "She's So Fine", gave them that commercial success, reaching No. 3 on the Australian chart and launching them to national stardom.
+Their next single, the self-penned "She's So Fine", gave them that commercial success, reaching No. 3 on the Australian chart and launching them to national stardom.
 Their concerts and public appearances were regularly marked by intense fan hysteria similar to "Beatlemania", soon dubbed "Easyfever" by the Australian press.

 The band's follow-up single, the high-energy "Wedding Ring", released on 26 August 1965, was also a hit, reaching No. 7.
 On 23 September 1965, the group released its first album, Easy.
 It was one of the earliest albums of all original material written by an Australian rock group.
 All the songs were written by group members, with vocalist Stevie Wright and guitarist George Young co-writing eight of the fourteen songs on the album.

 For the next single, "Sad and Lonely and Blue", the band returned to the blues based feel of "For My Woman".
 However, like "For My Woman", it failed to make the top 10, only reaching No. 21.
 Both "Wedding Ring" and "Sad and Lonely and Blue" were included on the group's second album, It's 2 Easy, released 24 March 1966.
 The lead singles from that album, "Women (Make You Feel Alright)" and "Come and See Her", put the group back in the top 10, reaching No. 4 and No. 3 respectively on the Australian chart.
 This time, Stevie Wright and George Young wrote all fourteen songs on the album.
 The Wright-Young songwriting team also wrote songs for other artists at this time, including "Step Back", which became a No. 1 hit for Johnny Young (no relation) in 1966.